cfengine/documentation/resources/additional-topics/itil.markdown

 CFEngine often uses the term configuration error to mean a deviation of a configuration from its promised state.
-The ITIL meaning of the term would translated into “bug in the CFEngine software” or “bug in the promised configuration”.
+The ITIL meaning of the term would translated into "bug in the CFEngine software" or "bug in the promised configuration".

 ## Event